-- Crop Production: nutrient cycling
+- Crop Production: fertilizers, nutrient cycling, nutrient management

 Disposal of livestock wastewater effluent (LWE) is a costly expense for dairy and hog farmers in New Jersey (NJ).
 LWE contains high levels of orthophosphate (OP), ammonium (NH4-N), nitrate (NO3-N), total suspended solids (TSS) and biochemical oxygen demand (BOD).
 These contaminants are regulated by the Clean Water Act, limiting the discharge of untreated LWE into surface water.
 One approach for disposal of LWE is to release the effluent to the topsoil of crop fields as fertilizer by spraying, a costly addition to the farm production costs.
 This can contribute to leaching of NO3-N into groundwater, and erosion and deposition of particulate OP to surface waters, with negative environmental impacts.
 We evaluate a treatment approach for reclaiming LWE using an aerated fluidized bed reactor (AFBR), coupled with constructed wetland treatment (CWT).
 The first step of the AFBR-CWT process is to precipitate OP and NH4-N as struvite (MgNH4PO4*6H2O) fertilizer from LWE using AFBR.
 The second step reduces BOD and TSS levels to meet primary wastewater treatment requirements using CWT.
 Therefore, AFBR-CWT produces fertilizer to grow livestock feeding crops and refurbished water for irrigation.
 This treatment will reduce operation costs for the small-scale dairy producer and improve sustainability.

 Project objectives from proposal: